Guard (computer science)

-In computer programming, a guard is a boolean expression that must evaluate to true if the program execution is to continue in the branch in question.
-Regardless of which programming language is used, a guard clause, guard code, or guard statement, is a check of integrity preconditions used to avoid errors during execution.
+In computer programming, a guard is a Boolean expression that must evaluate to true if the execution of the program is to continue in the branch in question.
+Regardless of which programming language is used, a guard clause, guard code, or guard statement is a check of integrity preconditions used to avoid errors during execution.

+The term guard clause is a Software design pattern attributed to Kent Beck who codified many often unnamed coding practices into named software design patterns, the practice of using this technique dates back to at least the early 1960s.
+The guard clause most commonly is added at the beginning of a procedure and is said to "guard" the rest of the procedure by handling edge cases upfront.

 Uses

 A typical example is checking that a reference about to be processed is not null, which avoids null-pointer failures.